Greensand Way 1 : Witley to Haslemere via Thursley, Surrey Hills walk

-The walks starts gently over open agricultural land, and crosses the A3 (safely) to Thursley.
+The walks starts gently over open agricultural land and through woods, and crosses the A3 (safely) to Thursley.

 After lunch there's a direct route to Gibbet Hill (272 metres / 892 ft) which climbs a now peaceful spur of the hill, with dramatic views into Devil's Punch Bowl.
 The area was once notorious for highwaymen.
 In 1786, a sailor (buried in Thursley's church, and commemorated by the Sailor's Stone) was robbed and murdered after drinking at a pub in Thursley.
 The 3 murderers were caught and hung here.
 This area is now peacful as the A3 was diverted in a tunnel under the hill in 2011 (so older OS maps will be out of date here).
 The former road is now grassed over.